bazil-onyayo/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - deletes directory
-10-back - changes the working directory to the previous one 11-lists - lists all files in long format in several directories
+10-back - changes the working directory to the previous one 11-lists - lists all files in long format in several directories 12-file_type - prints the type of the file